andrew-stebbing/getting-and-tidying-data-project/README.md

 This is the main R programming script for the project which does the following:

-1. Downloads and unzips the data files for the project
+1. Combines the constituant project data files into a single data set
-2. Combines the constituant data files into a single data set
+2. Subsets that data set to extract only the measurements of the mean and standard deviation for each measurement.
-3. Subsets that data set to extract only the measurements on the mean and standard deviation for each measurement.
+3. Uses the supplied look-up table to identify the activity type from a numerical code
-4. Uses the supplied look-up table to identify the activity type from a numerical code
+4. Labels all the data variables
-5. Labels all the data variables
+5. Creates and saves an independent, tidy, summary data set with the average of each variable for each activity and each subject.

-6. Creates and saves an independent, tidy, summary data set with the average of each variable for each activity and each subject.
+Full details of the workings of this script are to be found in [CodeBook.md](CodeBook.md), section 5.

-Full details of the workings of this script are to be found in the file [CodeBook.md](CodeBook.md), section 5.
+Note: this script can only be run as long as the Samsung data is in your working directory

-####summary.RData
+####summary.txt

 The summary data file created in step 12 of the R programming script `run_analysis.R`.
 This is a tidy data set with the average of each variable for each activity and each subject.

-To load this file use `load("summary.RData")` The file will then be available in the current R programming environment with the variable name `summary`
+To load this file use `read.table("summary.txt", header = TRUE)`

 ####CodeBook.md